SeniorDesignBehrend/AIBI-Computer-Vision-for-Manufacturing/Requirements/System_Requirements.md

 ## System Requirements (SR) for AIBI Computer Vision for Manufacturing

-This document maps the user-level requirements into testable system requirements.
-It follows the same structure and presentation style as `Unified_Requirements_Analysis.md` so engineers and stakeholders can review SRs by category.
+This master SR document consolidates system requirements derived from `Unified_Requirements_Analysis.md` and the prior draft `System_Requirements_from_UFR.md`.
+Duplicates were merged and removed; use this file as the single source of truth for system requirements.

 ---